*NOTE - The application period for the spring semester has changed to August 1 - 15. Transcripts must be submitted by May 30.*

 - Calculated GPA based on grades for ENG 101; PSYCH 101; PSYCH 215; HEAL109, BIO 250; BIO 251 whether taken at JJC or transferred in.
 If a class was taken twice, the most recent grade will be used to calculate the GPA.
 If a student has "clepped" out of a class (using the College Level Examination Program – CLEP- test), the grade will be counted as a "C". (worth 30% of ranking)

 - Number of pre-requisite/general education classes completed (ENG 101; PSYCH 101; PSYCH 215; HEAL109, BIO 250; BIO 251) (worth 20% of ranking)

-- Upon admission to the nursing program all students are required to have on file in the Department of Nursing and Allied Health:
+Upon admission to the nursing program all students are required to have on file in the Department of Nursing, Allied Health and Emergency Services: